yogeshhk/TeachingDataScience/Jupyter/Rasa/installation.md

 asyncio.run is available in Python >= 3.7, for earlier versions, there is another arrangement.

-Apart from this, need to
+Apart from this, may need to
 - pip install nest_asyncio
-- write following code in the first cell
+- write following code to test, in ipynb put this in the first cell
 ```
     import nest_asyncio